Spending Review backs Midland Metro and New Street plan

 It currently terminates at Birmingham Snow Hill but will be extended to Birmingham New Street station.

 A commitment was also made to support the complete redevelopment of the station.

 George Osborne said including these projects, he would invest more than £30bn in transport by 2012.

 He told the House of Commons: "In the West Midlands, we will extend the Midland Metro and completely redevelop Birmingham New Street station."

-There had been concerns that resources for the New Street redevelopment could be cut back.'Slightly surprised'
+There had been concerns that resources for the New Street redevelopment could be cut back.

 The metro expansion project has been 15 years in the planning.

 It will extend along Bull Street and Corporation Street and end outside New Street Station.